deysitirado36/Latin102/quiz3.md

 > Stymphalis, Stymphalidis

-5. Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.)
+**5. Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.)

-**> Hippolytus, Hippolyta, Hippolytum??
-HELP**
+> Amazonius, Amazonia, Amazonium

 **Comparative and superlative forms, 4**